Blizzard/node-rdkafka/README.md

       // optionally we can manually specify a partition for the message
       // this defaults to -1 - which will use librdkafka's default partitioner (consistent random for keyed messages, random for unkeyed messages) null,
       // Message to send.
-If a string is supplied, it will be
-      // converted to a Buffer automatically, but we're being
-      // explicit here for the sake of example. new Buffer('Awesome message'),
+Must be a buffer new Buffer('Awesome message'),
       // for keyed messages, we also specify the key - note that this field is optional 'Stormwind',